 The Council publishes an annual Treasury Management Strategy to coincide with the approval of the financial plans in February.
 This strategy links the Council's capital investment plans to its treasury management activities including borrowing and investment strategies.
-In the Audit Commission's report "Borrowing and Treasury Management in Councils" published in March 2015 the Council's Treasury Management Strategy was highlighted as demonstrating good practice especially in relation to providing clear links between capital investment and treasury management.

 Cash Management